pankajparashar/canidev.tools/README.md

 ## 12. Capture node screenshot
  Can I take a screenshot of a DOM node?
 - [Chrome](https://canidev.tools/capture-node-screenshot/chrome)
- 1. Inspect element > Right click on the node in the DOM tree and select "Capture node screenshot".
+ 1. In the **Elements** panel, right click on the node and select "Capture node screenshot".
-2. Chrome retains visible background colour of elements with no background colour applied.
+2. It retains visible background colour of elements with no background colour applied.
 - [Firefox](https://canidev.tools/capture-node-screenshot/firefox)
- 1. Inspect the element > Right click on the node in the DOM tree, and select "Screenshot Node"
+ 1. In the Inspector panel, right click on the node, and select "Screenshot Node".
 - [Edge](https://canidev.tools/capture-node-screenshot/edge)
- 1. Inspect element > Right click on the node in the DOM tree and click "Capture node screenshot"
+ 1. In the **Elements** panel, right click on the node and select "Capture node screenshot".
+2. It retains visible background colour of elements with no background colour applied.
 - [Safari](https://canidev.tools/capture-node-screenshot/safari)
- 1. Inspect element > Right click on the node in the DOM tree and click on "Capture Screenshot".
+ 1. In the Elements panel, right click on the node in the DOM tree and click on "Capture Screenshot".
-2. Safari preserves transparency for the elements with no applied background colour.
+2. Safari preserves the transparency for the elements with no applied background colour.
 - [Opera](https://canidev.tools/capture-node-screenshot/opera)
- 1. Inspect element > Right click on the node in the DOM tree and select "Capture node screenshot".
+ 1. In the **Elements** panel, right click on the node and select "Capture node screenshot".
+2. It retains visible background colour of elements with no background colour applied.
 ## 13. Capture node stacktrace
  Can I capture node creation stack trace?
 - [Chrome](https://canidev.tools/capture-node-stacktrace/chrome)